 10.Can you help me plan my trip to Italy??
 Oh you charge a fee??
 It should be free.

 Ishita is an Indian Blogger in love with all things Italian.
-Every year, Ishita seek’s new experiences and destinations in Italy; from the southernmost tip of Sicilia to the Northern most parts of Piemonte.
-Ishita works and lives in Delhi NCR.
+Every year, Ishita seek’s new experiences and destinations in Italy; from the southernmost region of Sicilia to the Northern most parts of Piemonte.
+Ishita works and lives in Gurugram, India.